proofzero/rollupid/www/content/en/docs/basics/platform.md

 At Kubelt, we believe that the best way to create a dApp is to co-locate applications with the user and eliminate the need for infrastructure and server applications.
 After all, browsers and other clients are where the user's private cryptography is located and, like blockchains, are already decentralized.

 We call this the **local-first** approach to building applications and it's a good way to ensure that your dApp is secure, private, and easy to use.
 All you need is a service layer to coordinate with the blockchain and other decentralized services.
-The user's cyrptography provides the necessary features to [turn any browser or client into a peer in a peer-to-peer network]({{<relref "cms-whitepaper">}}).
+The user's cyrptography provides the necessary features to [turn any browser or client into a peer within a peer-to-peer network]({{<relref "whitepaper">}}).

 In other words, if you think of a [dApp as a wallet]({{<relref "01-hello-world" >}}) with storage, messaging, and other features, Kubelt provides the necessary APIs to make this coordination possible with as little as one line of code.